JonathanDC64/tutorial-slides/src/tutorial_2.md

 # Analog Input

-* To read an analog signal on a pin, the microcontrollers analog/digital converted (ADC) must be used.
+* To read an analog signal on a pin, the microcontroller's analog/digital converted (ADC) must be used.
 The relevant documentation is in section 26 of the datasheet.

 * Before an analog signal can be read, the ADC registers must be configured.